 (cut to random guy grunting holding a boat wheel yelling nautical sounding terms everything fails, nothing works.
 Cut to boat sinking”

 (cut to guy talc-ing up.
-Bloody hands, he just powerders his hands as if nothings wrong)
+Bloody hands as a rope whizzes through his hands, he just powerders his hands as if nothings wrong)

 Rodger: quite overdue really.
+A good sailor lost his hands with every race.
 A ladies and gentlemen, we are ready